-8 CONCLUSION
+7 CONCLUSION

-Even though the Holder of the Authorisation did not implement the development rights over a period of nearly nine (9) years, it is the intention of the new owner of the property, who specifically obtained the land for its development potential, to implement the development.
+Even though the Holder of the Authorisation did not implement the development rights over a period of nearly ten (10) years, it is the intention of the new owner of the property, who specifically obtained the land for its development potential, to implement the development.
+Should the EA be transferred to the new owner it is their intention to implement alien clearing initiatives and follow-through with rehabilitation of the property in line with the development.